 ‘…the danger is that once again, journalism will be left chasing after the change instead of meeting the challenge.’

-AI is touching journalism in several ways, from gathering through distribution, and bigger changes are ahead, writes LSE professor Charlie Beckett.
-He’s canvassed 70 practitioners around the world about AI and journalism, researching the ‘state of play and state of mind’ in a sweeping study by POLIS, the journalism think-tank he heads at LSE.
-It’s supported by the Google News Initiative.
+AI is touching journalism from gathering through distribution, and bigger changes are ahead, writes LSE professor Charlie Beckett.
+He’s canvassed 70 practitioners worldwide about AI and journalism, in a sweeping study by Polis, the journalism think-tank he heads at LSE.

 This piece reads like a preview of at least some of the themes to come: